spacewalkproject/spacewalk-wiki/HowToInstallNightly.md

 Spacewalk consists of several services.
 Each of them has its own init.d script to stop/start/restart.
 If you want manage all spacewalk services at once use

     /usr/sbin/spacewalk-service [stop|start|restart].

+## Spacewalk and Let's Encrypt certificate

+If you want to replace default self-signed certificate with "trusted" one here is a detailed HowTo written by Avi Miller: [Using Let's Encrypt SSL Certificates with Spacewalk](https://omg.dje.li/2017/04/using-lets-encrypt-ssl-certificates-with-spacewalk/).